aaronevers/indiprop/readme.txt

 Prerequisites:

-Building this program requires a Qt4 development environment.
+Building this program requires a Qt6 development environment.
-Qt4 is available for many platforms including Windows, Mac, and Linux.
+Qt6 is available for many platforms including Windows, Mac, and Linux.
 _____________________________________________________________________

 Building:

 From the project folder type:

-qmake
+qmake6
 make
 _____________________________________________________________________

 Installation:

-If OBSHOME was set, prior to running qmake, install with:
+Installs to $OBSHOME directory with the following:

 make install
 _____________________________________________________________________